saucedor/E2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 ## Example of Pushdown Automaton (PDA)

-To better illustrate how the grammar recognizes a valid Latin sentence, here is a simplified example of how a Pushdown Automaton (PDA) would parse the sentence **"illa videt pelliculam"**:
+To better illustrate how the gramar recognizes a valid Latin sentence, here is a simplified example of how a Pushdown Automaton (PDA) would parse the sentence **"illa videt pelliculam"**:

 ### Initial setup:
 - The stack initially contains the start symbol `S`.